 You don’t usually have to worry about carbon dioxide when outdoors because CO2 emissions get diluted by the surrounding air.
 However, if you are in an area with exposure to fire or combustion, whether natural or man-made, CO2 levels in that area may become dangerously high.

-Effects of CO2 on the Body
+What Are the Effects of CO2 on the Human Body?

 Carbon dioxide acts as a simple asphyxiant; in other words, as CO2 levels in a closed room rise, carbon dioxide replaces the oxygen your body needs.
 When your body can’t get oxygen, it slows down and does not function properly.